denislav-mihov/pipeline/README.md

 )
 ```

-If you prefer to use different credentials please update them accordingly in the corresponding application.properties files in the project.
+If you prefer to use different credentials please update them accordingly in the corresponding `application.properties` files in the project.

 You can check if all containers are up and runnig by typing:
 ```
 $ docker-compose ps
 ```

-If OK you should see something similar to this - a total of 6 containers:
+If OK you should see something like this - a total of 6 containers:
 ```
   Name                 Command               State                         Ports
 -------------------------------------------------------------------------------------------------------